sahiliamsso/docs/source/authn-guide/passport.md

 11. And then add the strategy details like clientID and clientSecret. clientID and clientSecret are details obtained from the provider, after the app is created in the provider form.![setting-strategies](../img/user-authn/passport/setting-strategies.png)
 12. Once the configuration and settings are done, restart the passport service or Gluu Server.

     a.
-Login to chroot
+Login to chroot.

     b.
 Enter below command to stop.

 		`service passport stop`

     c.
 Below command to start.

 		`service passport start`

 !!!
 Warning